Blazemeter/taurus/site/dat/docs/DataSources.md

   - `quoted` allows quoted data.
 Can be `true` of `false`.
   - `loop` allows to loop over in case of end-of-file reached if `true`, stop thread if `false`.
   - `variable-names` delimiter-separated list of variable names, empty by default.
+  - `random-order` enables randomizing plugin; false by default.

+When `random-order` is `false`, data extraction will proceed in direct manner.
+Data lines, which contain delimeters, will be read from the top down to the bottom, just the way they were written.
+Otherwise, the data will be extracted in a random way.

+Also `variable-names` can be omitted.
+In such case the first line of CSV file will be used as variable names.